Brendan Rodgers Preview, Player Props: Rockies vs. Dodgers

 Brendan Rodgers At The Plate

-- Rodgers is batting .257 with seven doubles, a triple, two home runs and 10 walks.
+- Rodgers has seven doubles, a triple, two home runs and 10 walks while batting .256.

-- In 39 games played this season, he has gone deep in only two of them.
+- In 40 games played this year, he has hit a homer in just two of them.

-- Rodgers has an RBI in 12 of 39 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- Rodgers has had at least one RBI in 30.0% of his games this year (12 of 40), with two or more RBI five times (12.5%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.